genkio/csv-mapper-lite/README.md

-# csv-utils
+# csv-mapper
-> A node.js module for processing csv data
+> A node.js module for parsing and mapping csv into pre-defined format